shoutout-labs/shoutout-labs.github.io/LoyaltyService.md

 ### <a id="#rA"></a>RESTful API

-We have a very simple RESTful API with mainly two endpoints.
+We have a very simple RESTful API with mainly three endpoints.
 And both endpoints receives request data as JSON objects.

  1. Register Users
  2. Collect Points